zarathustra9527/AutoDidact/README.md

 The original Command Module Pilot lacked immunity to measles, necessitating his replacement by Jack Swigert.

-This example highlights how **smaller models can learn sophisticated search strategies through self-directed training**.
+This example shows how llama learns to do multiple searches to find answers to its questions.

 ---